MEHColeman/shoreditch/docs/seed.md

 content/shoreditch/     shoreditch.css and shoreditch.js — shipped as STATIC
-                        FILES through the source manifest bridgetown.automation.rb  For `bin/bridgetown apply` demo/                   A Bridgetown site consuming the theme from ..
+                        FILES through the source manifest bridgetown.automation.rb  For `bin/bridgetown apply` Rakefile, test/         Unit tests for the pure logic (minitest; currently the excerpt cases).
+Excluded from the gem. demo/                   A Bridgetown site consuming the theme from ..
                         Published to GitHub Pages.
 Excluded from the gem.
 ```